1918 Atlantic hurricane season: Hurricane One

-The Louisiana Hurricane of 1918

 A tropical storm was first noted in cable reports from Bridgetown, Barbados, on August 1.
 Moving west-northwestward, the storm soon passed through the Grenadines before entering the Caribbean Sea.
 The cyclone gradually curved northwestward over the Caribbean and strengthened slowly.
 While approaching the Yucatán Channel late on August 4, the system began to intensify significantly.
 After reaching the Gulf of Mexico, the storm strengthened into a Category 1 hurricane on the modern day Saffir–Simpson scale at 12:00 UTC on August 5.
 On the following day, the cyclone became a major hurricane and peaked as a Category 3 hurricane with maximum sustained winds of 120 mph (195 km/h) and a minimum barometric pressure of 955 mbar.
 Around 18:00 UTC on August 6, the hurricane made landfall near Cameron, Louisiana.
 The system quickly weakened after moving inland, dissipating over Oklahoma about 24 hours later.

 Along the coast of Louisiana, storm surge swept away homes in Creole and Grand Chenier.
 Strong winds were observed in southwestern Louisiana, with gusts up to 125 mph at Sulphur.
 Very few businesses in the town remained standing, with the Union Sulphur Mines suffering $3 million in damage.
 Three pilots were killed at Gerstner Field near Holmwood, while 7 hangars and 96 airplanes were destroyed.
 Only its Big Lake Gunnery School survived, though it required extensive repairs.
 In Lake Charles, debris from destroyed homes and downed electrical wires left nearly all streets impassable.
 Several buildings were also severely damaged or destroyed, including a synagogue, two churches, an oil corporation building, and a number of sawmills.
 In the Goosport Milling District, fires broke out, causing additional damage.
 Most of the buildings in DeQuincy and Westlake were leveled, with the latter described as "a scene of desolation."
 Overall, there were 34 deaths and $5 million in damage in Louisiana.